FirenziaF/STARTUP-FUNDING-ANALYSIS/README.md

 The dataset used in this project is provided by Crunchbase.
 Special thanks to the open-source community for their valuable contributions to the libraries and tools used in this project.

 ## Contributors
-This project was developed by  as part of [Data Science Bootcamp] at [Moring Schoo;].
+This project was developed by  as part of [Data Science Bootcamp] at [Moringa School].
 Contributions and suggestions are welcome.
 Feel free to submit a pull request or open an issue.

 Special thanks to our Moringa School Data Science Technical Mentors for their guidance throughout the project.
 We would also like to acknowledge the contributions of the Elites team members: